 Indirect costs from lost productivity and team disruption

-Understanding why these accidents happen is the foundation of prevention.
+Understanding why these accidents happen is the foundation of risk mitigation.
 Here are the top five causes, what typically goes wrong, and how you can get ahead of them—combining site discipline with a technology edge.

 The Hazard:

-During a busy afternoon, a crew is unloading steel beams using a forklift.
-One beam, not properly secured, slips from the forks and strikes a worker below, pinning his leg.
-Incidents like this—where materials fall or shift unexpectedly—are among the top drivers of Caught-In/Between injuries.
+During a busy afternoon, a crew is lifting steel beams with a crane.
+One beam, not properly secured in its rigging, moves and strikes a worker below, pinning his leg.
+Incidents like this—where materials move or shift unexpectedly—are among the top drivers of Caught-In/Between injuries.

 Material stacking guidelines and regular inspections